 Upon completion of this report process you will: 1) See the words: "Your online police report has been submitted" showing that your police report is complete.
-2) Be given a police report case number.
-3) Be able to print a copy of the police report to keep for your records.

 What do I do if online incident reporting is not right for me?
 If your incident is an emergency, call 911.
 If non-emergency call 805-339-4400 or 805-650-8010 (24/7 non-emergency dispatch number).

 What if this happened in another city?
 Can I file a report using this online police citizen reporting system?
 No, if a crime took place outside the City of Ventura please call the police department for that city.

 What if this happened on a freeway?
 If this took place on a freeway please call the Highway Patrol where the incident occurred.

 What is a known suspect?
 A known suspect is when you or someone else knows the person or where to find the person who committed the crime or the license plate number of the vehicle the suspect(s) were in.

 Helpful Hints for Online Reporters:

 Just the Facts: Just report to us what you personally saw, or know.
 This is not the place for speculation, opinions, or conclusions.
 Remember, if you have any idea who did the crime, or there are any witnesses, you need to call us or come to the station.